LLNL/sundials/doc/arkode/guide/source/nvectors/ARKode_requirements.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-:tocdepth: 3

-.. _NVectors.ARKode:
+.. _NVectors.ARKODE:

-NVECTOR functions required by ARKode
+NVECTOR functions required by ARKODE
 ==========================================

-In the table below, we list the vector functions in the ``N_Vector`` module that are called within the ARKode package.
-The table also shows, for each function, which ARKode module uses the function.
+In the table below, we list the vector functions in the ``N_Vector`` module that are called within the ARKODE package.
+The table also shows, for each function, which ARKODE module uses the function.
-The ARKSTEP and ERKSTEP columns show function usage within the main time-stepping modules and the shared ARKode infrastructure,  while the remaining columns show function usage within the ARKLS linear solver interface, the ARKBANDPRE and ARKBBDPRE preconditioner modules, and the FARKODE module.
+The ARKSTEP and ERKSTEP columns show function usage within the main time-stepping modules and the shared ARKODE infrastructure,  while the remaining columns show function usage within the ARKLS linear solver interface, the ARKBANDPRE and ARKBBDPRE preconditioner modules, and the FARKODE module.

-Note that since FARKODE is built on top of ARKode, and therefore requires the same ``N_Vector`` routines, in the FARKODE column we only list the routines that the FARKODE interface directly utilizes.
+Note that since FARKODE is built on top of ARKODE, and therefore requires the same ``N_Vector`` routines, in the FARKODE column we only list the routines that the FARKODE interface directly utilizes.

 Note that for ARKLS we only list the ``N_Vector`` routines used directly by ARKLS, each ``SUNLinearSolver`` module may have additional requirements that are not listed here.
-In addition, specific ``SUNNonlinearSolver`` modules attached to ARKode may have additional ``N_Vector`` requirements.
-For additional requirements by specific ``SUNLinearSolver`` and ``SUNNonlinearSolver`` modules, please see the accompanying sections :ref:`SUNLinSol` and :ref:`SUNNonlinSol`.
+In addition, specific ``SUNNonlinearSolver`` modules attached to ARKODE may have additional ``N_Vector`` requirements.
+For additional requirements by specific ``SUNLinearSolver`` and ``SUNNonlinearSolver`` modules, please see the accompanying sections :numref:`SUNLinSol` and :numref:`SUNNonlinSol`.

-At this point, we should emphasize that the user does not need to know anything about ARKode's usage of vector functions in order to use ARKode.
+At this point, we should emphasize that the user does not need to know anything about ARKODE's usage of vector functions in order to use ARKODE.
 Instead, this information is provided primarily for users interested in constructing a custom ``N_Vector`` module.
-We note that a number of ``N_Vector`` functions from the section :ref:`NVectors.Description` are not listed in the above table.
+We note that a number of ``N_Vector`` functions from the section :numref:`NVectors.Description` are not listed in the above table.
-Therefore a user-supplied ``N_Vector`` module for ARKode could safely omit these functions from their implementation (although some may be needed by ``SUNNonlinearSolver`` or ``SUNLinearSolver`` modules).
+Therefore a user-supplied ``N_Vector`` module for ARKODE could safely omit these functions from their implementation (although some may be needed by ``SUNNonlinearSolver`` or ``SUNLinearSolver`` modules).